REVIEW: Armin Strom Tourbillon Gravity Water

 The Tourbillon Gravity, which has a short articulating lugs and measures 43.40 mm x 13 mm, wears like a sports watch more than a dressy timepiece.
 It feels good on the wrist.
 I especially liked the included genuine dark blue alligator horn-back strap with white contrast stitching and a stainless steel buckle.
 It also comes with an additional dark blue rubber strap.
 The steel model shown is limited to 50 pieces.
 (Ref.
 ST14-TW.M.50) The Tourbillon Gravity is also available in three other variations: rose gold, titanium, a black DLC treated stainless steel.

 Armin Strom is a relative newcomer in the watch world that includes watch companies dating back hundreds of years.
-Having said that, they have quickly become a real manufacture, and interestingly, they make many of their own components and even some for other watch brands.
+Having said that, they have quickly become a real manufacture, and interestingly, they make many of their own components and even some parts for other watch brands.
 The style is distinctive and instantly noticeable as an Armin Strom, which is, in my opinion, a good thing.
 With the hundreds of watch companies vying for your money, you can be confident that if you go with an Armin Strom, you are getting an exclusive movement and a design that cuts through all “me too” watches on the market.
 And if you want a custom engraving, or something a little different, just ask, they will likely accommodate your request, just like when Armin Strom was making the pieces in his workshop back in the day.

 At a retail of $76,800, this is by no means an entry-level timepiece.
 However, it is important to understand that not long ago you could not even get a Swiss tourbillon for under $100K.